 Other points that should be considered when terminating a CC follow.

-1) CC's that are growing under drought stress will be more difficult to terminate with herbicides.
-2) If terminating a CC with herbicides, remember that high-biomass CC's may limit adequate herbicide coverage that will be necessary for a complete kill of the CC.
-3) Cold spring temperatures may negate a quick kill of the CC with herbicides.
-4) The weed suppression value of a CC depends on a uniform CC stand-i.e., a non-uniform CC stand can lead to gaps that will allow problematic weeds to emerge.
-Thus, terminating a CC with herbicides should account for the weeds that may be present so that the selected herbicide will kill both the CC and weeds.
+- CC's that are growing under drought stress will be more difficult to terminate with herbicides. - If terminating a CC with herbicides, remember that high-biomass CC's may limit adequate herbicide coverage that will be necessary for a complete kill of the CC. - Cold spring temperatures may negate a quick kill of the CC with herbicides. - The weed suppression value of a CC depends on a uniform CC stand-i.e. a non-uniform CC stand can lead to gaps that will allow problematic weeds to emerge.
+Thus, terminating a CC with herbicides should account for the weeds that may be present so that the selected herbicide will kill both the CC and weeds. - Termination timing is important for managing soil moisture.
+If dry conditions are expected, CC termination needs to be done 1-2 weeks before planting the summer crop in order to conserve soil moisture. - Cereal rye plants that are large decompose slowly due to a large C:N ratio.
+Thus, if cereal rye precedes corn, consider supplying early-season N to the corn crop. - Consider tillage as a last resort to terminate a CC since it can result in seedbed conditions that are unsuitable for planting the summer crop.